On the Adversarial Robustness of Vision Transformers: Model Architectures

-The aforementioned CNNs are all trained on ImageNet from scratch.
-For a better comparison with pre-trained transformers, we also consider two CNN models pre-trained on larger datasets: ResNeXt-32x4d-ssl (\cite{ssl-swsl-model}) pre-trained on YFCC100M (\cite{YFCC-100M-dataset}), and ResNet50-swsl pre-trained on IG-1B-Targeted (\cite{IG-1B-Targeted-dataset}) using semi-weakly supervised methods (\cite{ssl-swsl-model}).
-They are both fine-tuned on ImageNet.
+The aforementioned MLP and CNNs are all trained on ImageNet from scratch.
+For a better comparison with pre-trained transformers, we also consider two CNN models pre-trained on larger datasets: ResNeXt-32x4d-ssl \citep{ssl-swsl-model} pre-trained on YFCC100M \citep{YFCC-100M-dataset}, and ResNet50-swsl pre-trained on IG-1B-Targeted \citep{IG-1B-Targeted-dataset} using semi-weakly supervised methods \citep{ssl-swsl-model}, and then fine-tuned on ImageNet.